Wild Weasel: Wild Weasel I

-The Wild Weasel concept was originally proposed in 1965 as a method of countering the increasing North Vietnamese SAM threat, using volunteer crews flying the two-seat F model of the F-100 Super Sabre; while the United States Navy primarily relied upon the A-4 Skyhawk.
-While an effective airframe, the F-100F Wild Weasel did not have the performance characteristics to survive in a high threat environment.
+The Wild Weasel concept was proposed in 1965 to counter the increasing North Vietnamese SAM threat.
+Air Force crews flew the two-seat F model of the F-100 Super Sabre, while the United States Navy primarily relied upon the A-4 Skyhawk.
+The F-100F Wild Weasel lacked the performance characteristics to survive in a high threat environment.
 The first Wild Weasel squadron was the 354th Tactical Fighter Squadron based at Takhli Royal Thai Air Base, Thailand.
 After 45 days of operations against North Vietnamese targets, the 354th had one airplane left and of the 16 aircrew members, four had been killed, two were prisoners of war, three had been wounded and two had quit.

 Wild Weasel II and III

 The Wild Weasel II version was the first unsuccessful attempt to use the F-4C Phantom as a Wild Weasel platform.
 When that effort failed, the Wild Weasel role was then passed to the F-105F in the summer of 1966.
 The F-105F was converted for the role and was designated Wild Weasel III.
 The F-105F was equipped with more advanced radar, jamming equipment, and a heavier armament.
 Anti-radiation missiles were outfitted that could seek out radar emplacements.
 The F-105F Wild Weasel airframes were eventually modified with improved countermeasures components in a standardized configuration and designated the F-105G.
 The F-105G was also designated Wild Weasel III; 61 F-105F units were upgraded to F-105G specifications.
 Although in some documentation the F-105F was referred to as an EF-105F, that designation never existed in the operational flying squadrons.